Best Castle Stays in Scotland

 image source: tripadvisor.com

 The Atholl Palace Hotel is classic Scottish baronial architecture at its finest.
 There is a lot that I love about the hotel.
-One of the things that stand out is the extra large bedroom size.
+One of the things that stands out is the extra-large bedroom size.
 People downplay or are unaware of a large bedroom’s effect until they wake up in one.

 The castle overlooks lush woodlands and the small town around the hills.
 You can have dinner or lunch or book a room in this magnificent hotel with the best surroundings you can find anywhere in the world.